How to spot muscle atrophy in dogs

-When a muscle loses mass it will look noticeably thinner – for example your hand might reach all the way round your dog’s leg when it didn’t before.
+If your dog is suffering from muscle atrophy, one of the first things you may notice are the muscles looking thinner - for example your hand might reach all the way round your dog’s leg when it didn’t before.

 Has your dog lost weight?

-Dogs that lose muscle mass will usually lose weight too and you may notice that your dog feels lighter when you pick it up.
+If you have a dog that is losing weight and muscle mass you may notice that they feel lighter when you pick them up.
 Try weighing your dog to see if it has lost any weight.
 Regular weigh-ins can be a good idea if you are concerned about weight loss.

 Have you noticed any muscle weakness in your dog?

 For example your dog’s back legs may be unable to support its weight and you may notice that your dog is favouring the front legs.

 Is your dog getting flabby or feel less firm?